zmalone/chef-web-docs/source/manage-a-web-app/windows/apply-and-verify-your-web-server-configuration/next/_index.md

 Great work!
-The `web_admin` user and Apache are all set up.
-Now that we have confidence that things are working, we can move on to setting up MySQL, a database instance, and PHP.
+IIS and ASP.NET are all set up.
+Now that we have confidence that things are working, we can move on to setting up SQL Server, a database instance, and the web application.